cardano-foundation/CIPs/CIP-0120/README.md

 To create an unordered list, add dashes (`-`) and one space, in front of line items.
+Each line item is separated by an empty line.

 Unordered lists MUST NOT have indented items.
 Unordered lists MUST NOT start with a number followed by a period.

 ```md
 - this is my list

 - I like unordered lists
 ```